NREL-Sienna/InfrastructureSystems.jl/docs/src/dev_tools/logging.md

 # Logging

-InfrastructureSystems provides a `MultiLogger` object that allows customized logging to console and file.
+`InfrastructureSystems.jl` provides a `MultiLogger` object that allows customized logging to console and file.
 Refer to the [logging documentation](./logging.md).